 It is said to look for art that "makes your heart skip a beat."
 What aspects of art make your heart skip?

 My favorite art either shows or suggests movement.
 I love art that suggests rhythm in some way — whether its the brush stroke lines or the way the artist has painted in light.
 When the piece seems to have a life to it, I’m so drawn to it.
-It feels as if you are invited to participate in what your viewing.
+It feels as if you are invited to participate in what you’re viewing.

 When and where do you get the biggest surge of inspiration?